prust/pong/README.md

 # pong
-A 2-3 player pong game written in Lua / Love
+A pong clone written in Lua / Love

+TBA: an original name, since Atari is zealous about their trademark